Limnoria/Limnoria-doc/use/getting_started.rst

 Limnoria
 --------

-Limnoria has two additional methods to identify.
-GPG and NickAuth.
+Limnoria has two additional methods to identify, GPG and NickAuth, each provided as a plugin that you need to load (with the ``load`` command).

 GPG
 ^^^